Haseeb1399/Notes/Research-Notes/Research/Meeting Notes.md

 1) Same interface given by current Waffle (`get_batch`).
 2) Have to modify so that:
 	1) If a key does not exist in the waffle BST, then replace it with a **Fake Request on Real Key.**
+	2) PUT Request --> TODO.
+Replace Dummy key with new value.
-	2) Be able to understand partition_id and ask the appropriate redis server.
+	3) Be able to understand partition_id and ask the appropriate redis server.
 		1) We could do this by maintaining a map between ipAddress --> Partition id.
 This is shared with all executors at initialization.